 We're always on the lookout for ingenious ways to improve the family cruise experience.
 Here are some of the very best cruise tips we've found on Pinterest.
 Find more on the Cruising With Kids and Family Vacation Tips Pinboards.Continue to 2 of 17 below.

 There are never enough outlets inside a cruise ship stateroom, and that's even more true for gadget-loving families.
-This inexpensive Belkin power strip and surge protector features three electrical and two USB ports.
+This inexpensive Belkin power strip and surge protector features three electrical and two USB ports (buy it on Amazon).
 It's a godsend when you've got multiple gadgets to recharge at once.

 These days, virtually every cruise ship stateroom features an energy-saving main light switch that requires you to leave your key card in a slot in order to power the cabin.
 The idea is that it will prevent you from wasting power, but it's problematic if you want to charge electronic gadgets when you're out of the room.

 No problemo, says Cruise Critic.
 You can outsmart the power police by putting any other similarly sized loyalty card, library card, or business card in the slot as a placeholder.
 Just remember to switch the lights off when you step out.Continue to 6 of 17 below.

 06 of 17

 Use Magnets to Turn Your Door Into a Command Center

 Fun fact: Stateroom doors on cruise ships are made of metal.
 Follow the lead of experienced cruisers and put your door to work as a magnetized HQ for all the invitations, maps, schedules, lanyards and other essentials you will collect.
 This photo by Flickr user aznaphrodite shows off how magnets can help organize all your cruise flotsam and jetsam.Continue to 7 of 17 below.